w3c/webrtc-charter/workmode.md

 Beyond recognizing consensus in issue discussions, the editors meeting is not expected to make progress on issue resolution.

+The agenda is informal; if formality is needed, Bernard will apply it.

+### Chairs Meetings
 The weekly WebRTC Chairs meeting is used to ensure the coordination of efforts around Working Group meetings, coordination with other groups and organizations, to enable Chairs to formulate Working Group decisions (emerging e.g. from calls for consensus) and to lift any obstacle that may be blocking progress on the development of the group's specifications.